Peggy Sue and Wiran's Dream - A Double Bill

 Two new works in development, PRESENTED TOGETHER IN A SINGLE PERFORMANCE BY MELBOURNE THEATRE COMPANY'S DEADLY CREATIVES.

-Peggy Sue (written by Amelia Jean O'Leary and Emma Salmon, in collaboration with Ella Clarke-King) follows the story line of Joan, a 23-year-old Blak woman who moves to a sharehouse in North Melbourne.
+Peggy Sue (written by Amelia Jean O'Leary and Emma Salmon, in collaboration with Ella Clarke-King) follows the story line of Joan, a 23-year old Blak woman who moves to a share house in North Melbourne.
 This house acts as a portal for self-growth and discovery as well as a distilled representation of the settler colony.
 Though she is able to explore her sexuality and relationships, these freedoms are short-lived, and she must go through the fire to make her final decision.

 Performance Details